drop-games/eb-docs/docs/Whitepaper/intro.md

 You fight opponenets with swords and earn monies that you can spend on NFTs n shit, players own their NFTS and are able to do anything with em.

 This is a cool game because its on Unreal 5 and its free-to-play and will be opensource with fucking blockchain and NFT.
-Divine intellect

 Connect with your metamask account, download the game **_Duel to earn_**